Content

 Here are some ways to be more mindful at meals:

-Sit at a table for at least one meal a day (more, if possible) versus while standing or eating at your desk.
+Sit at a table for at least one meal a day (more, if possible) versus eating while standing or sitting at your desk.

 Reduce distractions by removing screens — yep, your phone too — and turning off the TV during meals.